 Native to wet, mountainous areas mainly in the tropical Americas, these colorful shrubs have a hard time in most parts of the South.
 While they do fine in the Upper South and higher elevations of the Appalachian and Blue Ridge Mountains, most suffer in the hot summers elsewhere in our region.

 The following hybrid fuchsias are among the most heat- tolerant.
-'Gartenmeister Bonstedt' grows 2 ft. tall and wide, with reddish bronze leaves and drooping clusters of intense orange-red, long-tubed flowers.
-The Angel Earrings series includes upright, semitrailing, and trailing plants with showy flowers in various combinations and white; sizes vary in height from 15 to 20 in. and in width from 20 to 40 in.
+'Gartenmeister Bonstedt' grows 2 feet tall and wide, with reddish bronze leaves and drooping clusters of intense orange-red, long-tubed flowers.
+The Angel Earrings series includes upright, semitrailing, and trailing plants with showy flowers in various combinations and white; sizes vary in height from 15 to 20 inches and in width from 20 to 40 inches.